Christopher Woodrow: Career

-In 2017, Woodrow moved to Los Angeles.
-He was the founder and CEO of MovieCoin, a cryptocurrency-based entertainment finance company from 2017-2018.
+Woodrow relocated to Los Angeles in 2017.
+He was the founder and CEO of MovieCoin, an entertainment finance company that sought to use blockchain technology and cryptocurrency to develop new models for film financing, from 2017 to 2018.

-Woodrow has been the founder and chairman of Media Capital Technologies (MCT), a specialty finance company that has made investments in media, since 2019.
-In 2021, MassMutual acquired an interest in the company.
-MCT closed a multi-year co-financing deal with Lionsgate in 2023.
+Woodrow has been the founder and chairman of Media Capital Technologies (MCT) since 2019.
+MassMutual acquired an ownership interest in the company in 2021.
+MCT entered into a multi-year slate co-financing deal with Lionsgate and invested in 20 films with the studio between 2023 and 2025, including Saw X, The Ministry of Ungentlemanly Warfare, Flight Risk, Ballerina, and The Long Walk.